A pathway to a healthier you

 Workplace bullying

-Repeated and unreasonable behaviour directed towards a worker or group of workers that creates a risk to health and safety.
-Unreasonable behavior includes victimising, humiliating, intimidating or threatening.
+Repeated and unreasonable behaviour directed towards a worker or group of workers creates a risk to health and safety.
+Unreasonable behaviour includes victimisation, humiliation, intimidation, or threats.

 I experienced workplace bullying by my manager and suffered a breakdown.
 Because of the workplace bullying, I felt a failure as a nurse.